 Following the signing of the national call in favor of road safety at work in France in October 2016, the Group deployed the #SafeDriver campaign to raise awareness of risks on the road and to remind drivers of the basic rules of driving and the importance of obeying them.
 This campaign addresses all Total and contractor employees who use a vehicle for professional purposes.

-The actions taken in recent years more than halved the rate of severe accidents between 2013 and 2017.
+The actions taken have reduced the number of severe accidents between 2016 and 2018 by 33%.

 Our methodology: get everyone involved

 Our ambitions and objectives only have meaning if everyone shares them.
 To instill our safety culture, we have prepared a shared set of 12 Golden Rules.
 A product of many different learning experiences, these rules strengthen prevention and safety measures in the workplace.

 To operate in a truly safe environment, everyone must fully embrace these rules and make the related behaviors a natural part of their daily work.
 With this in mind, we focus on three key levers: